matty9090/LanguageLearner/README.md

 2. Build and run

 ## How to use
 Type the translation correctly to get a new word.
 Hold shift to peak at the answer.
+Press enter to get a new word.